reactjs/react.dev/src/content/reference/react/useImperativeHandle.md

 ### Exposing a custom ref handle to the parent Component {/*exposing-a-custom-ref-handle-to-the-parent-component*/}

-By default, Components don't expose their DOM nodes to parent components.
+By default, Components don't expose their DOM nodes to parent Components.
 For example, if you want the parent Component of `MyInput` to [have access](/learn/manipulating-the-dom-with-refs) to the `<input>` DOM node, you have to opt in with [`forwardRef`:](/reference/react/forwardRef)

 ```js {4}
 import { forwardRef } from 'react';